NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     # module load intel

-The default version will be loaded, in this case intel/18.0.5.274.
+the default version will be loaded, in this case intel/18.0.5.274.

 If you want to load a specific version, you can.
 We highly recommend you use the system defaults unless something is not working or you need a different feature.
 To load a specific version, specify the version number.

 .. code-block:: shell